Z-Wave-Me/Z-Way-JNI-Wrapper/README.md

 * `phantomUpdate` (bit flag, set if the data value is updated, but the new value is the same as the old one)

 ## Calling Command Classes methods:

 ```
 switchBinary.get();
 switchBinary.set(s, 0);
 ```

+Those functions are asynchronous and will return immediately.
+A callback will be called once the command was transmitted to the target devic.

 The full list of methods is listed in the manual [Z-Way manual](https://z-wave.me/manual/z-way/Command_Class_Reference.html).

 ## Error handling